 On October 8, 2019, in regular session, the Brevard County Commission approved a 180-day moratorium on any new permits that would expand the application of biosolids to lands in Brevard County.
-The Board directed staff to sample potential causes or contributing factors for pollution in Lake Washington and report back to the Board in six months for re-evaluation.
+The Board directed staff to sample potential causes or contributing factors of lake pollution and report back to the Board in six months for re-evaluation.